AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 ## Quickstart

-Xprofiler can be setup on user's workstation/cloudtop or on your TPU VM.
+Xprofiler can be setup on user's workstation/cloudtop, on your TPU VM or Kubernetes.

 > Note:
 > Before setting up `xprofiler`, users will need to enable profile collection